jhalterman/sarge/README.md

 Sarge creates *supervised* objects which *automatically* handle failures when they occur by performing retries, state resets, and failure escalation, allowing for easy and robust fault tolerance with little effort.

+## Setup

+[Download](https://github.com/jhalterman/sarge/downloads) the latest Sarge jar and add it to your classpath.

 ## Usage

 Sarge handles failures according to a `Plan` which takes an exception and directs Sarge to do something with it.
 Creating a `Plan` is straightforward: